MDEGroup/APIRecSys-AML/README.md

 ## Datasets

-We made use of a dataset which was curated through our recent work, and the collection process is summarized as shown in Fig. [2].
+We made use of a dataset which was curated through our recent work, and the collection process is summarized as shown in the figure below.
 First, we searched for open source projects using the *AndroidTimeMachine* platform, which retrieves apps and their source code from Google Play and GitHub.
 Second, APK files are fetched from the Apkpure platform, using a Python script.
-Third, the *dex2jar* tool [@dex2jar] is used to convert the APK files into the JAR format.
+Third, the *dex2jar* tool is used to convert the APK files into the JAR format.
 The JAR files were then fed as input for Rascal to convert them into the M^3 format.
 We obtained a set of 2,600 apps with full source code.
-For more detail about how the collection was done, the readers are kindly referred to the replication package of our recent work.
-The M$_3$ models are stored in folder.
+For more detail about how the collection was done, the readers are kindly referred to the replication package of our recent work in the following [link](https://mdegroup.github.io/FOCUS-Appendix/).

 ![The data extraction
 process.](supporting_materials.fld/DataExtraction.png)